Okay, so it’s been a few years now since Google announced the mobile-first index.

 There is a lot of overlap between Core Web Vitals and the mobile-first index because both look at how a page performs on a mobile device.

-Martin Splitt, who works in Google’s Developer Relations, was asked if the Page Experience Update was going to roll out on mobile and desktop pages at the same time.
+Martin Splitt, who works in Google’s Developer Relations, was asked in May 2021 if the Page Experience Update was going to roll out on mobile and desktop pages at the same time.

-His response was that it would start with mobile pages first.
+His response was that it would start with mobile pages first, which it did in August 2021.
+It would be rolled out on desktop pages in February 2022.

 It was also made clear that Google would assess mobile pages separately from desktop pages, meaning there is no aggregate score of mobile and desktop (at least not for now).